Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2

-{ {\bf Supplemental Note 1: Hubbard $U$ dependence of the calculated band structure.} } To clarify the influence of on-site Coulomb interaction energy (Hubbard $U$) on the calculated Fermi surface (FS) and band structure in the antiferromagnetic (AFM) phase, we compare in Figs. S1(a)--S1(c) and S1(d)--S1(f) the FS in the two-dimensional wave vector and the ARPES-derived band dispersion, respectively, for the (100) surface of RuO$_2$ at $k_x = 0$ at three different $U$ values of 1.5, 2.0, and 2.5 eV.
+To clarify the influence of on-site Coulomb interaction energy (Hubbard $U$) on the calculated Fermi surface (FS) and band structure in the antiferromagnetic (AFM) phase, we compare in Figs. 6(a)--6(c) and 6(d)--6(f) the FS in the two-dimensional wave vector and the ARPES-derived band dispersion, respectively, for the (100) surface of RuO$_2$ at $k_x = 0$ at three different $U$ values of 1.5, 2.0, and 2.5 eV.
 We found from our calculations that the AFM phase is energetically more stable than the nonmagnetic (NM) phase at $U \geq 2.0$ eV, whereas \textit{vice versa} for $U = 1.5$ eV.
 Hence, the calculation for $U = 1.5$ eV was carried out for the putative (unstable) AFM phase.
-One can see in Figs. S1(a)-S1(c) that the calculated FS volume at this $k$ slice is systematically reduced upon increasing $U$.
+One can see in Figs. 6(a)--6(c) that the calculated FS volume at this $k$ slice is systematically reduced upon increasing $U$.

-This shrinkage is also seen in the calculated band dispersion in Figs. S1(d)--S1(f).
+This shrinkage is also seen in the calculated band dispersion in Figs. 6(d)--6(f).
 Importantly, none of AFM calculations satisfactorily reproduces the experimental data while the matching between the experiment and calculation becomes gradually better upon reducing $U$.
 This is reasonable because the reduction of $U$ makes the system closer to the NM phase.
 It is remarked that although the matching between the experiment and calculation becomes the best at $U = 1.5$ eV, the agreement is still poorer than the case of the NM calculation shown in Fig. 2(b) of the main text.
 Thus, disagreement of the experimental data with the AFM calculation is not due to the incorrect choice of the $U$ value, but due to the intrinsic absence of magnetic order in the RuO$_2$ single crystal.